SiShdroid/saisushmapasupuleti/README.md

 # Sai Sushma Pasupuleti - Personal Website 🔥

 This website is a great introduction of me and my work.
-As a PhD student, I feel it is important to share what I learn and I will make this site as exciting and as informative as possible.
+As a PhD student, I feel it is important to share what I learn and I will make this site as exciting and informative as possible.

 Demo: [https://saisushmapasupuleti.com](https://saisushmapasupuleti.com)